nyble/backend-challenge/README.md

 ### Main Deliverable: GraphQL Query Endpoint

-The main interface to your routing service will be the `routePayment` query endpoint.

-The query endpoint will return the provider ID and name as well as the payment processing cost.
+Build a GraphQL query endpoint (`routePayment`) for the routing service will take a payment object and return the payment provider ID and name as well as the associated payment processing cost.

 ```{gql}
 query {